Pinto324/Backend-PitStopManager/README.md

 # use 'npm install' for install the dependencies

-# use 'npm start' for run the proyect
+# use 'node server.js' for run the proyect